-- 1. Press the Sutton. - 2.
-After the "Ready" prompt and the following beep, say "SMS Send" or "Send Message." - 3.
-You can either say the message you wish to send or say "List Messages."
+- Press the 🍆 button. - After the "Ready" prompt and the following beep, say "SMS Send" or "Send Message." - You can either say the message you wish to send or say "List Messages."
 There are 20 preset messages.

-To send a message, press the for button while the system is listing the message and say "Send."
+To send a message, press the them button while the system 1 is listing the message and say "Send."

 Uconnect® Phone will prompt you to say the name or number of the person you wish to send the message to.